Research Scientist · Google

 Visually-Grounded Library of Behaviors for Generalizing Manipulation Across Objects, Configurations and Views

-Hsiao-Yu Tung*, Jingyun Yang*, Yunchu Zhang*, Gaurav Pathak, Ashwini Pokle, Christopher G. Atkeson, and Katerina Fragkiadaki
+Hsiao-Yu Tung*, Jingyun Yang*, Yunchu Zhang*, Gaurav Pathak, Ashwini Pokle, Christopher G. Atkeson, Katerina Fragkiadaki

 Conference on Robot Learning (CoRL), 2021